How To Set Up Overnight Employees

 5. In the Latest Logout Time field, enter the latest time that employees can punch out.

-Any punches up to that time are considered a part of the same workday.
+Any punches up to that time are considered part of the same workday.

 This method is helpful if your business operations end at a set hour, and no employees will be punching past a certain time.
 Any punches that occur past that point are automatically part of the next day.